|

 wanted to avert the transitional queasiness

-that she suffered the first time.
+that she experienced the first time.

 111.